 Russia sets its southern boundary in the Pacific Northwest at 54 degrees, 40 minutes.

-1834 The Whitman Party, including Dr. Marcus Whitman and his wife Narcissa and also Reverend H. H. Spalding and his wife Eliza set up mission at the junction of the Columbia and Snake Rivers.
-Their travel route would become known as the Oregon Trail and used by thousands of future settlers.
+1834 The Whitman Party, including Dr. Marcus Whitman and his wife Narcissa, Reverend H. H. Spalding, and his wife Eliza, set up a mission at the junction of the Columbia and Snake Rivers.
+Their travel route would become known as the Oregon Trail and was used by thousands of future settlers.

 1839 Fr.
 Pierre-Jean DeSmet arrives among the Flatheads in the Bitterroot Valley.
-He and his staff would set up a number of Jesuit missions in present day states of Washington and Idaho.
+He and his staff would set up several Jesuit missions in the present-day states of Washington and Idaho.

-1843 The Great Migration, a rush of approximately 1,000 pioneers, head out on the Oregon Trail, led by Dr. Marcus Whitman.
+1843 The Great Migration, a rush of approximately 1,000 pioneers, headed out on the Oregon Trail, led by Dr. Marcus Whitman.

 1846 The U.S. and Great Britain divide the Northwest region along the 49th parallel.